phil-opp/blog_os/blog/post/double-faults.md

 The _Privilege Stack Table_ is used by the CPU when the privilege level changes.
 For example, if an exception occurs while the CPU is in user mode (privilege level 3), the CPU normally switches to kernel mode (privilege level 0) before invoking the exception handler.
 In that case, the CPU would switch to the 0th stack in the Privilege Stack Table (since 0 is the target privilege level).
 We don't have any user mode programs yet, so we ignore this table for now.

 #### Creating a TSS
-Let's create a new TSS that contains our double fault stack in its Interrupt Stack Table.
+Let's create a new TSS that contains our double fault stack in its interrupt stack table.
 For that we need a TSS struct.
 Fortunately, the `x86` crate already contains a [`TaskStateSegment` struct] that we can use:

 [`TaskStateSegment` struct]: https://docs.rs/x86/0.7.1/x86/task/struct.TaskStateSegment.html